PERSONAL GROWTH

 16) But expression alone isn’t necessarily connection.

 Again, this is something my Gestalt teachers really modeled and taught me: expression alone doesn’t necessarily lead to connection with others.
-Being willing to be curious and responsible about your impact on others and ideally have them do the same with you is what helps foster connection.
+Being willing to be curious and responsible about your impact on others and ideally have them do the same with you is what helps invite connection.

 17) Trauma can arrest development in childhood.